emmajanedrews/base-template/_posts/2018-01-22-2-business-saving-strategies-that-are-better-than-multitasking.md

 You’ll notice that as you do this, the two things can’t occur simultaneously.
 Instead, you end up saying things like “A, one.
 B, two.
 C, three…” and so on and so forth.
 And **even though each task is simple on their own, it’s easy to become confused as you try to handle both at once.**

 After you’ve done this experiment, try timing yourself doing just one of these tasks.
-The difference between how long it takes you to count to 26 and then say the alphabet instead of trying to do both at once might surprise you.
+In terms of time spent, the difference between counting to 26 and saying the alphabet at the same time versus doing one after the other might surprise you.

 Now, counting and saying the alphabet are both pretty simple.
 That being said, imagine how much more difficult it would be to perform two complex tasks at once.
-The point is: **Tasks are almost always completed more quickly when they are done one at a time.**
+The point is that **tasks are almost always completed more quickly when they are done one at a time.**

 {% include pullquote.html %}